opensafely/documentation/docs/how-to-get-help.md

 * deleting files from [Level 3](security-levels.md#level-3) or [Level 4](security-levels.md#level-4)
 * [requesting new libraries](requesting-libraries.md)
 * accuracy of the OpenSAFELY documentation
-  ("The documentation says... buy the error message says...")
+  ("The documentation says... but the error message says...")
 * completeness of the OpenSAFELY documentation
   ("How do I... in OpenSAFELY?)
 * availability of services